Get ready for the launch of MyPortfolio!

 Overview and demonstration

 We're committed to modernising and investing in the future quality of our training programs.
-With our focus on modernising our training platforms to offer trainees, supervisors, members, and specialist international medical graduates (SIMGs) a consistent world-class educational experience, we're excited to announce that we're replacing the Training Portfolio System (TPS) with a contemporary cloud-based training solution for the anaesthesia Training Program called MyPortfolio.
+With our focus on modernising our training platforms to offer trainees, supervisors, members, and specialist international medical graduates (SIMGs) a consistent world-class educational experience, we're excited to announce that we're replacing the Training Portfolio System (TPS) with a contemporary cloud-based training solution for the Anaesthesia Training Program called MyPortfolio.

 This video is for demonstration purposes only.